Home / About

 Having said all this, there are also things we choose not to do or believe in: genre pigeonholing, community divisions, and generational exclusions.
 We fully understand that music does not exist in a void, which is why we aspire to unite people across multiple platforms: music, but also literature, film, design, new media, and technology.
 We plan to seek those areas where music intertwines with economics, politics, and social issues.

 Above all, we are unafraid of tackling topics that are tough and demanding.
 We will thoroughly and boldly discuss the challenges that the music market faces.
 We will, no doubt, examine our values, standards, and principles.
-Even in the most heated moments, we will lose sight of the core reasons we fell in love with music in the first place–its earnest emotions and pure joy.
+And even in the most heated moments, we will never lose sight of the core reasons we fell in love with music in the first place–its earnest emotions and pure joy.

 Our team